gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-pl/master-the-art-of-the-ast.md

 assert.strictEqual(catchScope.lookup("e"), catchScope);
 assert.strictEqual(catchScope.lookup("f"), fooScope);

-//it("should shadow only the parameter in nested scopes", function() {
+// it should shadow only the parameter in nested scopes
-var closurePath = catchPath.get("body", "body", 1, "argument");
+// The argument of the return inside the catch var closurePath = catchPath.get("body", "body", 1, "argument");
 var closureScope = closurePath.scope;
 n.FunctionExpression.assert(closureScope.node);